atelyshev/react-treegrid/README.md

-﻿React-GridTree
+﻿React-TreeGrid
 ===================
-This is improved version of original react-gridtree.
-I just added onClick reaction which makes thhat grid useful.
+This is improved version of original react-treegrid.
+I just added row level onClick reaction which makes that grid useful.
-React GridTree is a react component built to easily render a table showing the properties of objects in a tree structure.
+Also added button type as cell contant with callback React TreeGrid is a react component built to easily render a table showing the properties of objects in a tree structure.

 Check out the [example project](https://github.com/PhillBeck/react-gridtree-example) and the [live demo](https://phillbeck.github.io/react-gridtree-example/)